audeering/ser-tests/docs/method-tests.rst

 The test
 **Mean Absolute Error**
-measures the absolute error per speaker whereas the test
+measures the absolute error per speaker.
-**Mean Directional Error**
-measures if the overall average has a bias towards a higher or lower value.

-Analogously, for the classification task, the test
+For the classification task,
+the test
-**Class Proportion Mean Absolute Error** measures the absolute error in the predicted proportion of each class per speaker whereas the test
+**Class Proportion Mean Absolute Error** measures the absolute error in the predicted proportion of each class per speaker.
-**Class Proportion Mean Directional Error** measures if the predicted class proportions have a bias towards a higher or lower value.

 .. csv-table:: Overview of tests and thresholds for arousal
     :header-rows: 1